What is the average salary in Tacoma, WA?

 Float Operator

-Float operators work in construction, smoothing out concrete surfaces.
-They use tools like trowels and screeds.
-This job is often with local construction firms.
+Float operators work in construction, smoothing out concrete.
+They use tools to level surfaces.
+Companies like ABC Construction and XYZ Builders offer these jobs.

 Find Float Operator jobs in Tacoma, WA